 Fort George G. MeadeMaryland

-• USAMDW Commanding General is the Senior Commander for Fort George G. Meade.
+• USAMDW Commanding General has Senior Commander responsibilities for Fort George G. Meade.

 • With more than 56k employees, Fort Meade is the Army’s 2nd largest installation in the continental United States by population and the largest employer in the state of Maryland.